GstarGface/hide-and-cheek-design-lab/README.md

   <li>Dynamically generated images that change according to cunsumers' style decisions.</li>
   <li>Non-caching images that persist between pages, keeping the current style visible to the customer.</li>
   <li>Admin portal for the shop manager owner to maintain their inventory database; add, edit and discontinue the product's styles, fabrics, colors, sizes, etc. </li>
-  <li>Admin portal dashboard displaying Google Analytics Usage data.</li>
+  <li>Admin portal dashboard  to display Google Analytics Usage data.</li>
+  <li><i>Version 2.0 to integrate Stripe for checkout/payment</i></li>
 </ul>

 <h3><strong>Technologies Used</strong></h3>
 Design Lab is written in Python 2.7, JavaScript, and HTML5/CSS3 with the use of PostgreSQL, Flask, jQuery, AJAX/JSON, Jinja2, Bootstrap.js, and SQLAlchemy.
 The Admin portal utilizes the Flask-Admin library and highcharts.js The lookbook is generated with Instagram images.
-Shopping cart integration via Shopify.
+Shopping cart integration via Shopify (* soon to be replaced with Stripe).

 <h3><strong>Environment</strong></h3>